Depolarization of opinions on social networks through random nudges: Results

 To examine the effect of network nudge, we analyze the underlying time-averaged structures of the temporal interactions network.
-Without nudge, the (time-dependent) interaction network has two distinct clusters; most of the connections are among positive opinionated agents or negative opinionated agents.
+Without nudge, the interaction network has two distinct clusters; most of the connections are among positive opinionated agents or negative opinionated agents.
 There exist very few connections between these two groups other than for the agents with extreme opinions.
 This is expected since the agents with extreme opinions are also those who tend to be more active on social networks fora; hence on average, they form more connections.
 This enables them to be relatively more connected to the agents with opposing opinions.
-These results are visually depicted in Fig. \ref{fig:network} as three snapshots of evolving network diagrams.
+These results are visually depicted in Fig. \ref{fig:network} as two snapshots of evolving network diagrams.
 If $p=0$, no nudge is applied.
-In this case, as Fig \ref{fig:network}(a) shows, a polarized network made up of two distinct blue and red-colored clusters is visible.
+In this case, as Fig \ref{fig:network}(b) shows, a polarized network, made up of two distinct blue and red-colored clusters, is formed.
 Blue color corresponds to nodes with $x > 0$, and red color to $x< 0$.
-The opinion distribution shown at the top confirms the existence of polarization.
+The opinion distribution shown in Fig. \ref{fig:network}(a) confirms the existence of polarization.
+Panels (a), (b), (d), and (e) of Fig. \ref{fig:network} are generated from the simulations with $5000$ agents.

-However, when a nudge is applied, even for the case when the nudge probability is as small as $p = 0.005$, there are still many more connections within the positively opinionated group (blue) and negative opinionated group (red), but signs of depolarization are visible in the network diagram (Fig. \ref{fig:network}(b)).
-It is confirmed by opinion distribution which now only shows a shallow dip in the vicinity of $x=0$.
-For $p = 0.01$ displayed in Fig. \ref{fig:network}(c), we find the network to be well mixed (large blue and red clusters have disappeared), and this leads to a greater degree of depolarization.
+However, when a nudge is applied, even for the case when the nudge probability is as small as $p = 0.01$, we find the network to be well mixed (large blue and red clusters have disappeared) (Fig. \ref{fig:network}(e)), and this leads to a depolarized state which is confirmed by the unimodality of the opinion distribution as shown in Fig. \ref{fig:network}(d).